laaksomavrick/devblog/content/blog/aws-waf-protect-against-unexpected-cloud-costs/index.md

 * `AWSManagedRulesKnownBadInputsRuleSet`
 * `AWSManagedRulesBotControlRuleSet`

-alongside a fallback rate-based-rule, limiting all traffic to a maximum of 100 requests per 5 minutes, or 0.16 rps.
+Alongside a fallback rate-based-rule, limiting all traffic to a maximum of 100 requests per 5 minutes or 0.16 requests-per-second.
 This configuration uses 1127 out of [1500 allowed WCUs for the free tier](https://aws.amazon.com/waf/pricing/), meaning I only pay a flat fee for AWS WAF.
 Moreover, it provides a blanket level of security that would take me days individually to set up and adjust alongside ongoing updates and maintenance.

 This doesn't guarantee I won't get an expensive cloud bill one day, but like car theft, it means it's probably easier to move onto the next target.
-Independent of having AWS WAF set up, setting up an alert (and potentially a killswitch automation) on cloud billing is recommended for hobby projects - personal applications don't need 100% uptime.
+Independent of having AWS WAF set up, setting up an alert (and potentially a killswitch automation - personal applications don't need 100% uptime) on cloud billing is recommended for hobby projects.
 Hopefully you can integrate WAF with your hobby projects (or production workloads) to alleviate the same concerns I had.
 Until next time - [my dog Ruby](ruby.png) will be waking me up at 6am regardless, but my sleep prior will be a little more sound.